MelodicDrumstep/Stanford-CS144-Computer-Network/README.md

 After the soft interrupt handler retrieves the packets, they're passed to the protocol stack.
 We sequentially deliver them to protocol handlers at the data link layer, network layer, and transport layer - which is exactly what our project implements.
 A critical consideration here is whether payload copying occurs during protocol stack processing.
 This leads us to Linux's unified packet encapsulation: sk_buff.

-To simplify and standardize data formats across the network stack, Linux mandates using the sk_buff structure to manage packets.
-For detailed explanations of sk_buff, see [struct sk_buff](https://docs.kernel.org/networking/skbuff.html), [Linux sk_buff](https://wiki.linuxfoundation.org/networking/sk_buff), and [How skb works](http://oldvger.kernel.org/~davem/skb.html).

-The sk_buff structure doesn't store payload copies but maintains pointers (head, data, tail, end) to different parts of the payload (we'll ignore sk_buff's complex linear/page mechanisms for simplicity).
-The brilliance of sk_buff lies in how protocol headers can be added/removed simply by adjusting these pointers, eliminating the need to copy packet data (including headers) as it moves through protocol layers - only the sk_buff structure itself needs copying.

 Thus, the protocol stack processing involves zero payload copying!
 Even TCP sliding window implementation avoids payload copying.
 Processed data pointers are eventually stored in the socket's receive buffer.
 After this step, the kernel wakes all blocking read/recv system calls and IO multiplexing calls.

 The next copy occurs when users call socket functions like `recv`, transitioning to kernel mode and copying application data from the socket's receive queue sk_buff to the user-provided buffer.